(picture: ‘Emporer Dragonfly 3’ Nik Pollard)

 The physical challenges of being outside in all weathers can generate a vibrancy and creativity in our mark-making and creative output that can sometimes be lost indoors.
 Sustained observation and full immersion in the natural environment is the theme underlying this course.
 In all weathers and for extended periods of time, course participants will embrace Bornholm’s fantastic natural environment, as we attempt to sketch, draw, and paint under the open skies.

-For some the work made outside might normally be a way of collecting raw material that will later be developed indoors.
+For some, the work made outside might normally be a way of collecting raw material that will later be developed indoors.
 For others the work on the ground may be taken to a finished piece there and then.
-We will look at how both a quick sketch or a more laboured piece can have their virtues.
+We will look at how both a quick sketch and a more developed piece can have their virtues.
 Both are part of an ongoing process leading towards greater understanding.
 Working with others exploring similar themes in divers ways gives an inspiring sense of ‘safety in numbers’ as well as a great group dynamism.

-Led by Bornholm resident and artist Ben Woodhams and the experienced and highly regarded English printmaker Greg Poole, the course leaders will take you on a journey through the Danish island of Bornholm’s diverse and wide ranging landscape.
+Led by Bornholm resident and artist Ben Woodhams and the experienced and highly regarded English artist and printmaker Nik Pollard, the course leaders will take you on a journey through the Danish island of Bornholm’s diverse and wide ranging landscape.
 Visiting some of the lesser-known sites on the island, we will attempt to record and interpret the birds, plants and landscapes that we encounter, in a meaningful and creative way.
+This course follows on from the first ‘Ud I det blå’ course in 2018, with the late Greg Poole.

 During the course you can expect a wide ranging introduction to field painting, natural history interpetation and ways of working outdoors.
 The pros and cons of different media, techniques, and outdoor kit will be discussed and investigated.
 How can we maintain a confident approach when faced with the complexity and dynamism of the natural world?
 How is it possible to capture the essence of a bird in movement, or the hugeness of the autumn sea?

-The course will be taught in English (Greg and Ben) and Danish (Ben).
+The course will be taught in English (Nik and Ben) and Danish (Ben).

 Bornholm is a Danish island situated in the Baltic Sea between Poland and Sweden.
 A veritable paradise for naturalists and geologists, The island offers a rich and varied natural environment, with deciduous and coniferous forests, farmland, sandy shores and rocky cliffs – all within close proximity to the course headquarters.
 In September the bird migration will be in full swing, with the island a popular stepping stone in the route south.
 During the week we hope to visit many different sites on the island, depending on the weather and the wind direction.
 Højskole – the venue for the course is located in central Bornholm, close to farmland, forest and wetland areas.
 Cranes and ravens will be foraging just a few minutes walk from the Højskole .
 On the sandy southern coast huge flocks of geese mingle with waders and terns on passage.
 In the rocky north, gulls and peregrine falcons wheel amongst the granite cliffs.
 If time and weather conditions permit, we may even find ourselves on the rocky and windswept Ertholmer islands off Bornholm’s Eastern coast, a minute archipelago where over 275 bird species have been recorded.